-Reference Number Ву Request Staff Responsible Status Response to tweak it.
+Reference By Number Request Staff Responsible Status Response to tweak it.
 It is not a great demonstration as it stands.
 50/50 chance it gets a red light.
 When it is red, the train stalls for about 20-30 seconds.
 On the whole, I'm not convinced that it results in net reduction in traffic time.
 The reason for an eastbound train possibly having to stop at 18th is because the signal timing of 19th/Judah accounts for 19th Avenue being a state Highway, with a long cycle that provides more green time to 19th Avenue (since it is a major through-fare).
 The cycle length of 18th/Judah is shorter than the one at 19th/Judah, making if difficult to coordinate them perfectly.
 By design we run the 18th/Judah signal at half the cycle length of 19th because (1) 18th/Judah is a geometrically smaller intersection (2) equal amount of pedestrian activity crossing north/south crossings and west/east crossings and (3) to maintain coordination with 19th/Judah.
 We rely on signal timing progression for an eastbound train to proceed through 18th Ave on a green.
 When Judah gets a green light at 19th, the green light for Judah at 18th turns on 13 seconds later to accommodate the travel time of a train (accounting for reaction and acceleration to get to 20mph).
-However, this ideal scenario is interrupted if: The eastbound train served the 19th/Judah transit stop within the past ~ 5 minutes.
+However, this ideal scenario is interrupted if: • The eastbound train does not leave at the beginning of the Judah green "window" at 19th • A westbound train served the 19th/Judah transit stop within the past ~ 5 minutes.
 Because preemption kicked in, the signals was thrown out of

-Reference Number Ву Request Staff Responsible Status Response coordination and requires a few minutes for the signal to get back into sync with 19th.
-The westbound train served the accessible platform for any period of time The train is passing through during the times when the signals at 19th and 18th aren't synchronized (between 10 PM - 6:30 AM Mon-Friday, or 11 PM-8:30 AM weekends.)
+Reference Number Ву Request Staff Responsible Status Response coordination and requires a few minutes for the signal to get back into sync with 19th. • The westbound train served the accessible platform for any period of time • The train is passing through during the times when the signals at 19th and 18th aren't synchronized (between 10 PM - 6:30 AM Mon-Friday, or 11 PM-8:30 AM weekends.)
 3. Sometimes there are two East bound trains arrive in a row to 19th.
 The traffic signal hold for trains.
 However, there can only be one train stop at the 19th ave stop.
 The second train waits at 18th ave, still holding the traffic signal green.
 This greatly frustrates both north south traffic and pedestrians, all are stopped at the intersection for a long time for no good reason.
 This usually takes one light cycle across 19th Ave to turn green to relieve.
 Only until the second train pull into the 19th Ave stop will the light function again.
 This scenario can happen if there is train bunching in the eastbound direction.
 The second train can be waiting for a green for Judah at 18th for reasons explained in question 2 above.
-200301.01 Aaron Leifer Subway train estimates seem to be Cecilia Martinez-Rios Complete At this time, there are no immediate "planned fixes" for (Email) more frequently inaccurate.
-Aside from "way-out" estimates (for subway estimates that would be implemented before the planned new information system is rolled out.
+200301.01 (Email) Aaron Leifer Subway train estimates seem to be more frequently inaccurate.
+Aside from "way-out" estimates (for Cecilia Martinez-Rios Complete At this time, there are no immediate "planned fixes" for subway estimates that would be implemented before the planned new information system is rolled out.